 Mr. Fine holds a B.A. in Economics from Hamilton College.
-He is a CFA Charterholder, a member of the New York Society of Security Analysts and a member of the Board of Trustees of Suffield Academy.
+He is a member of The Economic Club of New York and a member of the Board of Trustees of Suffield Academy, where he serves as Chairman of the Investment Committee.
+Mr. Fine is a CFA Charterholder, and a member of the New York Society of Security Analysts.